Physics Problem Solving Strategy: The Five-Step Strategy

 Step 5: Reflection

-Interpretation: increases with (quadratic), decreases with larger ; heavier sack raises but lowers , pushing toward in the heavy-sack limit.
+- Interpretation: grows quadratically with and shrinks with larger ; a heavier sack raises but reduces , driving toward in the heavy-sack limit.

 Step 1: Verbal Decoding